<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1331609480336863&amp;ev=PageView&amp;noscript=1">

 Data analytics in healthcare will also play a vital role in identifying high-risk patients, allowing for early intervention to prevent or manage chronic conditions and larger epidemics.
 And when it comes to clinical research, data analytics will help identify new treatments and therapies by analysing large-scale clinical trials and real-world data.

-At Cambridge Spark, we offer data and AI apprenticeship tailored specifically for people working within the NHS.
+At Cambridge Spark, we offer data and AI apprenticeships tailored specifically for people working within the NHS.
 From building data literacy in Excel, through to earning a MSc-level qualification in artificial intelligence, we’re here to empower the data transformation of every healthcare organisation.
 Get in touch with us today to start your data-driven journey into the future of healthcare.

 Enquire now